Math Software Online: MathScore.com

 Solve.
 Give the answer in simplest form.

-2. Jasmine weeded 3/5 of her garden in the morning and 1/5 of the garden in the afternoon.
-What part of the garden did she weed altogether?
+Sharon weeded 5/6 of her yard in the morning and 1/6 of the yard in the afternoon.
+What part of the yard did she weed altogether?

 Complexity=1, Mode=sub